Liar paradox: Jon Barwise and John Etchemendy

 Jon Barwise and John Etchemendy propose that the liar sentence (which they interpret as synonymous with the Strengthened Liar) is ambiguous.
 They base this conclusion on a distinction they make between a "denial" and a "negation".
 If the liar means, "It is not the case that this statement is true", then it is denying itself.
 If it means, "This statement is not true", then it is negating itself.
 They go on to argue, based on situation semantics, that the "denial liar" can be true without contradiction while the "negation liar" can be false without contradiction.
 Their 1987 book makes heavy use of non-well-founded set theory.

 Dialetheism

-Graham Priest and other logicians, including J. C. Beall and Bradley Armour-Garb, have proposed that the liar sentence should be considered to be both true and false, a point of view known as dialetheism.
+Graham Priest and other logicians, including Jc Beall and Bradley Armour-Garb, have proposed that the liar sentence should be considered to be both true and false, a point of view known as dialetheism.
 Dialetheism is the view that there are true contradictions.
 Dialetheism raises its own problems.
 Chief among these is that since dialetheism recognizes the liar paradox, an intrinsic contradiction, as being true, it must discard the long-recognized principle of explosion, which asserts that any proposition can be deduced from a contradiction, unless the dialetheist is willing to accept trivialism – the view that all propositions are true.
 Since trivialism is an intuitively false view, dialetheists nearly always reject the explosion principle.
 Logics that reject it are called paraconsistent.